-An enhanced cleaning schedule will be implemented.
+An enhanced cleaning schedule is implemented.
 Checks will be carried out by managers to ensure that the procedures are being fully adhered to at all times.

-- Toilets will be cleaned twice daily using standard cleaning products, and sprayed with disinfectant after each use. - All high-contact surfaces, including tables, door handles, taps, and light switches will be disinfected twice daily. - Blankets or bedding should be only used by one child, and washed every day at high temperature. - Toys and resources should be cleaned at the end of each day, and any items that are not easily disinfected (such as fabric items) will be put away until the end of the coronavirus pandemic. - Computers should be disinfected before and after use, and personal mobile phones should be cleaned at least once a day. - Bins should be emptied before completely full, and at least once a day. - Management will conduct regular stock takes of hygiene supplies and PPE (aprons, gloves, cleaning products).
-When stocks are low and cannot be sourced, other options may be considered, such as the use of washable tabards.
+- Toilets will be cleaned twice daily using standard cleaning products, and sprayed with disinfectant after each use. - All high-contact surfaces, including tables, door handles, taps, and light switches will be disinfected twice daily. - Blankets or bedding should be only used by one child, and washed every day at high temperature. - Toys and resources should be cleaned at the end of each day, and any items that are not easily disinfected (such as fabric items) may be put away or have access limited - Bins should be emptied before completely full, and at least once a day.

-- All waste must be disposed of in a hygienic and safe manner.
+- Management will conduct regular stock takes of hygiene supplies and PPE (aprons, gloves, cleaning products).
+When stocks are low and cannot be sourced, other options may be considered, such as the use of washable tabards. - All waste must be disposed of in a hygienic and safe manner.
 Used tissues to be immediately disposed of. - Government guidance is that PPE is not required for general use in early years setting to protect against COVID- 19 transmission.
-PPE will continue to be worn as normal for nappy changing and the administration of first aid. - Windows will be kept open where possible to ensure ventilation.
+PPE will continue to be worn as normal for nappy changing and the administration of first aid. - Windows will be kept open to ensure adequate ventilation.